zekroTJA/shinpuru/CONTRIBUTING.md

 Also, a lot of shared functionalities which require shinpuru speicific dependencies are located in the [internal/util](https://github.com/zekroTJA/shinpuru/tree/master/internal/util) directory.
 There you can find some utilities whcih can be used to access the imagestore, karma system, mectrics or votes.

+For command handling, shinpuru uses [**shireikan**](https://github.com/zekroTJA/shireikan).
+Take a look there and in the examples.
+Just like that, commands are handled and defined in shinpuru.
+All command definitions can be found in the [`internal/commands`](https://github.com/zekroTJA/shinpuru/tree/master/internal/commands) directory.
+If you want to add a command, just implement shireikans [`Command`](https://github.com/zekroTJA/shireikan/blob/master/command.go) interface and take a look how the other commands are implemented to match the conventions applied in the other commands.
+After that, register the command in the [`cmdhandler`](https://github.com/zekroTJA/shinpuru/blob/master/internal/inits/cmdhandler.go) `InitCommandHandler()` function using the `cmdHandler.RegisterCommand(&commands.YourCmd{})` method.

+Discord event handlers and listeners can be found in the [`listeners`](https://github.com/zekroTJA/shinpuru/tree/master/internal/core/listeners) package.
+A listener is a struct which exposes one or more event handler methods.
+Listeners must be registered [`botsession`](https://github.com/zekroTJA/shinpuru/blob/master/internal/inits/cmdhandler.go) `InitDiscordBotSession()` function using the `session.AddHandler(listeners.NewYourListener(container).Handler)` method.

 ### Database

 First of all, you can find a [`Database`](https://github.com/zekroTJA/shinpuru/blob/master/internal/core/database/database.go) interface at `internal/core/database`.
 This is mainly used to interact with the database.
 There, you can also find the specific database drivers available, which are currently [`mysql`](https://github.com/zekroTJA/shinpuru/tree/master/internal/core/database/mysql), [`sqlite`](https://github.com/zekroTJA/shinpuru/tree/master/internal/core/database/sqlite) and [`redis`](https://github.com/zekroTJA/shinpuru/tree/master/internal/core/database/redis).